 Huntington Man Pleads Guilty to Fentanyl Crime

-HUNTINGTON, W.Va. – Eddie Guy Jewell, 49, of Huntington, pleaded guilty today to possession with intent to distribute 40 grams or more of fentanyl.
+HUNTINGTON, W.Va. – Darrail Antoine Pulley, 24, of Huntington, pleaded guilty today to distribution of fentanyl.

-Jewell is scheduled to be sentenced on March 20, 2023, and faces a mandatory minimum of five years and up to 40 years in prison, four years of supervised release, and a $5 million fine.
+Pulley is scheduled to be sentenced on November 27, 2023, and faces a maximum penalty of 20 years in prison, three years of supervised release, and a $1 million fine.

 United States District Judge Robert C. Chambers presided over the hearing.
 Assistant United States Attorney Joseph F. Adams is prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 3:23-cr-41.